itrimble/moom-mcp/README.md

 This MCP server allows Claude to interact with Moom, a powerful macOS window management tool, enabling you to:
 - Switch between saved window layouts
-- Create new window arrangements
+- Create new window arrangements with pixel-perfect precision
-- Control window positioning and sizing
+- Control window positioning and sizing across multiple monitors
 - Manage your workspace layouts through conversational commands
+- **NEW**: DisplayPlacer integration for exact multi-monitor positioning

 ## Features